-Comment: SBR is much like natural rubber in most of its properties and is the lowest cost and highest volume elastomer available.
-Although the physical properties are slightly poorer than those of natural rubber, SBR is tougher and slightly more resistant to heat and flex cracking and can be readily substituted for natural rubber in many applications with significant cost savings.
+Comment: SBR is much like natural rubber in most of its properties.
+It is the lowest-cost and highest-volume elastomer available.
+Although its physical properties are marginally poorer than those of natural rubber, SBR is tougher and slightly more resistant to heat and flex cracking.
+It can be readily substituted for natural rubber in many applications with cost savings.

 BUTYL (IIR) Isobutylene-isoprene

-Advantages: Outstanding impermeability to gases and vapor; very good resistance to heat, oxygen, ozone, and sunlight; high energy absorption (damping); excellent resistance to alkalis and oxygenated solvents; good hot tear strength; superior resistance to water and steam.
+Advantages: Outstanding impermeability to gases and vapors; very good resistance to heat, oxygen, ozone, and sunlight; high energy absorption (damping); excellent resistance to alkalis and oxygenated solvents; good hot tear strength; superior resistance to water and steam

-Comment: Butyl is chemically unlike natural rubber or other synthetic elastomers in that it is inherently resistant to ozone and corrosive chemicals, including some mineral acids, ketones, and phosphate-ester-type hydraulic fluids.
+Comment: Butyl is chemically unlike natural rubber or other synthetic elastomers in that it is inherently resistant to ozone and corrosive chemicals, including some mineral acids, ketones, and phosphate ester-type hydraulic fluids.
 On the negative side, its creep, cold flow, and compression set characteristics leave much to be desired.
 The processing properties of butyl are only fair.
-Because of its low level of unsaturation, buytl is difficult to break down during mixing, and it is very susceptible to contamination.
-Slight contamination causes improper cure and poor physical properties.
-Chlorinated and brominated versions are less susceptible to contamination and offer lower compression set and improved heat resistance.
+Due to its low level of unsaturation, buytl is difficult to break down during mixing, and it is very susceptible to contamination—and even slight contamination causes improper cure and poor physical properties.
+Chlorinated and brominated versions are less susceptible to contamination and offer both lower compression set and improved heat resistance.

-Limitations: Poor resistance to oil, gasoline, and hydrocarbon solvents, adhesion to fabrics and metals is poor.
+Limitations: Poor resistance to oil, gasoline, and hydrocarbon solvents; poor adhesion to fabrics and metals

 Comment: Because of its unique combination of physical properties, EPDM can be used in an unusually broad range of products.
 Aside from applications requiring resistance to oil and hydrocarbon solvents, there is scarcely an application in which EPDM is totally unsuitable.
-Because of its excellent resistance to ozone, sunlight and severe weather conditions, EPDM is ideal for outdoor service.
-In general, EPDM, is similar to butyl but has slightly less susceptibility to contamination.
+Due to its excellent resistance to ozone, sunlight, and severe weather conditions, EPDM is ideal for outdoor service.
+In general, EPDM is similar to butyl but has slightly less susceptibility to contamination.

-Advantages: Good inherent flame resistance; moderate resistance to oil and gasoline; excellent adhesion to fabrics and metals; very good resistance to weather, ozone, and natural aging; good resistance to abrasion and flex cracking; very good resistance to alkalis and acids.
+Advantages: Good inherent flame resistance; moderate resistance to oil and gasoline; excellent adhesion to fabrics and metals; very good resistance to weather, ozone, and natural aging; decent resistance to abrasion and flex cracking; very good resistance to alkalis and acids

 NITRILE (NBR, Buna-N) Acrylonitrile-butadiene